zhikaiong2001/tp/docs/UserGuide.md

 **Notes**
 * As of now, there is only support for a single status parameter.
 * If you want to apply filters one-after-the-other seamlessly, you will have to do this manually.
-I.e. after applying `filter_by_status free`, you will need to `list_persons` again before applying `filter_by_status interview with wesley`.
+For example, after applying `filter_by_status free`, you will need to `list_persons` again before applying `filter_by_status interview with wesley`.
-  * If you don't, then the filters will stack on top of the other and you will be searching for people with status _interview with wesley_ **among** those with status _free_, which will logically result in finding no people at all.
+  * If you don't execute `list_persons`, then the filters will stack on top of the other and you will be searching for people with status _interview with wesley_ among those with status _free_, which will logically result in finding no people at all.
 * If there are no persons with the given status, Tether will simply inform you that there are no persons found and the displayed list will remain unchanged.
-* Unlike for the `find` command, statuses must be matched exactly i.e. `filter_by_status interview with wes` will not match an interviewer with status _interview with wesley_
+* Unlike for the `find` command, statuses must be matched exactly i.e. `filter_by_status interview with wes` will not match an interviewer with status _interview with wesley_.

 ### Filtering Interviews by Date: